HPD officer to woman: 'Pretend like we're going to shoot you'

 "Why would he say that?"
 Harris said in the video.

-Another officer confiscated one of the passenger's crutches, throwing them on the ground, and an officer can be seen driving the vehicle away from the scene.
+Another officer confiscated one of the passenger's crutches, throwing it on the ground, and an officer can be seen driving the vehicle away from the scene.

 Harris is heard commenting in the video, and later told Storyful News, "I was so scared.
 I didn't know how it was going to end."